০৮ মে ২০১৮

 With that in mind, say "Hello World" to "AndroidX".
 As previously noted in the Android KTX announcement, we are adding new features under this package, and updating some existing ones.

-android.* vs androidx.* namespaces
+vs androidx.*

 Writing Android apps means depending on two kinds of classes:

-• Classes like PackageManager, which are bundled with the operating system and can have different APIs and behavior for different Android versions
+, which are bundled with the operating system and can have different APIs and behavior for different Android versions

-Many times, unbundled libraries can be a better choice, since they provide a single API surface across different Android versions.
+, which are unbundled from the operating system and ship in your apk.
+These libraries are written to provide a single API surface with behavior that's as consistent as possible across Android versions.Many times, unbundled libraries can be a better choice, since they provide a single API surface across different Android versions.
 This refactor moves the unbundled libraries - including all of the Support Library and Architecture Components - into the AndroidX package, to make it clear to know which dependencies to include.

 Revised naming for packages and Maven artifacts